- What makes Gen Z or Gen Alpha students tick and what can they (not) do?

 Planned topics and dates

-- Compatibility of studies and other obligations
+- Balancing studies and other commitments

 - Social background